-In order to find new blog post ideas for your blog, you need to reach out to your audience.
+To find new blog post ideas for your blog, you need to reach out to your audience.
 Do a quick homework and see where your audience mostly hangs out.

 Ask your readers to tell you what they would like to read more of – and then give it to them.
-It sounds simple, but remarkably few people actually do it.
+It sounds simple, but remarkably few people do it.

 You can crowdsource content ideas by sending out a survey.
 Give your existing community a reason to engage in every post, or email your subscribers for feedback.
 Use SurveyMonkey for quickly creating customer surveys.

-Reader participation and community driven content is a key component for many successful independent bloggers and membership business owners.
+Reader participation and community-driven content is a key component for many successful independent bloggers and membership business owners.

 27. Ask Your Co-Workers